 It depends upon who you ask this question.
 For SSPs that thrive on undisclosed reselling, this initiative can slice to their business if it alerts the purchase side with their shady practices.

 if in case buyers identify inventory that isn’t called valid, the reject the request.

 How about drawbacks for businesses that aren’t shady?

-The Interactive Marketing Bureau Tech Laboratory introduced ads.txt file.
+The Interactive Marketing Bureau Tech Laboratory introduced a file called ads.txt.
 It is a tool that will help ad buyers avoid illegitimate sellers who arbitrage inventory and spoof domains illegally.
 Usually, Publishers put a file on their server.
 It says precisely which companies they offer their inventory through.

-The file lists partners by name & also contains the publisher’s account ID.
-This is actually the same ID buyers (marketers) observe in a bid demand.
-If in case you’re using more than one ad network, be sure you put that network to your ads.txt file.
+It lists partners by name & also contains the publisher’s account ID.
+This is actually the same ID buyers (marketers) observe in bid demand.
+If in case you’re using more than one ad network, be sure you put that network to your ads txt file.
 Get in touch with your ad network for his or her ads.txt information.

 Therefore, It is extremely recommended to utilize the ads txt file initiative as a responsible publisher.
 It is made to combat inventory fraud and improve transparency in the digital marketing industry.